 Irish and Scottish sweathouses, and the bogus English "reconstruction" of a

-burnt mound site, on NAFPS: Note: This is an archived post from the
+burnt mound site, on other forums: Note: This is an

 Posted to MPH August 14th, 2004 06:19 PM The Fulacht Fiadh and Tigh n